nyx-project/vyhub-documentation/docs/quickstart.md

 > Additional to properties, admins have all permissions.
 More admins can be added on [vyhub.net](https://vyhub.net).

 2. Now edit the created group, switch to the `Properties` tab and choose all needed properties.
-   A list of all properties and it's functions can be found [here](guide/property.md).
 3. At the `Mappings` tab, you can map the VyHub group to an in-game group.
 4. Go back to the `Server` tab, edit your serverbundle and choose a created group as default group.